-[[]assignment: the authorized identified roles]

-FMT SMF.1.1

-The TSF shall be capable of performing the following security management functions:

-Change of the CPU mode by calling a system vector (SVEC) or configuration vector (CVEC) address.

-change of the CPU mode by invoking an exception or interrupt.

-change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ACALL/ECALL address, change of the CPU mode by writing to the respective bits in the PSWH Special Function Register and modification of the Special Function Registers containing security attributes and modification of the MMU Segment Table.
-38

-Dependencies: No dependencies

-Application Note: The iteration of FMT MSA.1 with the dependency to features implemented in the hardware.

-FMT_SMF.1 may imply a separation of the Specification of Management Functions.
-Iteration of FMT_SMF.1 is not needed because all management functions rely on the same
+37 [assignment: the authorized identified roles] FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: Change of the CPU mode by calling a system vector (SVEC) or configuration vector (CVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ACALL/ECALL address, change of the CPU mode by writing to the respective bits in the PSWH Special Function Register and modification of the Special Function Registers containing security attributes and modification of the MMU Segment Table.
+38 Dependencies: No dependencies Application Note: The iteration of FMT_MSA.1 with the dependency to FMT_SMF.1 may imply a separation of the Specification of Management Functions.
+Iteration of FMT_SMF.1 is not needed because all management functions rely on the same features implemented in the hardware. - attender and the second s